Driving in Sicily: 8 fascinating places from Agrigento to Palermo

-Temple B is a small structure from the Hellenistic period.
+This small structure is from the Hellenistic period.
 There’s not much left of it, but the site information gives you an idea of how it looked.

-Temple C is the oldest in this area, dating to 550 BC.
-Seventeen of the columns were re-constructed between 1925 and 1927.
-Temple F, the oldest and smallest of the three, was built between 550 and 540 BC on the model of Temple C. Of the temples it has been the most severely spoliated.
+The oldest and smallest of the three, it was was built between 550 and 540 BC on the model of Temple C. Of all the temples, it has been the most severely spoliated.

 Also, in the archeological park are the ruins of a Byzantine village from the 5th century AD.

-Admiring the Temple of Hera at Selinunte archeological park – road trip around Sicily
+Admiring the Temple of Hera at Selinunte archeological park — Sicily road trip

 Cave di Cusa at Selinunte